-Reading well is key to a child’s future.
-Learning to read unlocks a world of opportunity.
-It underpins a child’s chances of achieving at school and, beyond that, of finding work.
+Learning to read unlocks a world of opportunity for children.
+It boosts their chances of achieving at school and, beyond that, of finding work.

-We believe that every child should have the chance to fulfil their potential.
-Learning to read is fundamental to ensuring they get that opportunity.
+We believe that every child should have the chance to fulfil their potential - and that means being able to read with confidence.

 That's why we've launched Born to Read.

 How Born to Read works